Skip to main content

 Key factors:

-• Governance type (foundation, community, single company)
+• Governance type (foundation, community, BDFL, single company)

 • Foundation backing (Apache, CNCF, etc.)